Software standard: How it is used and applied

 Software standards consist of certain terms, concepts, data formats, document styles and techniques agreed upon by software creators so that their software can understand the files and data created by a different computer program.
 To be considered a standard, a certain protocol needs to be accepted and incorporated by a group of developers who contribute to the definition and maintenance of the standard.

 Some developers prefer using standards for software development because of the efficiencies it provides for code development and wider user acceptance and use of the resulting application.

-For example, the protocols HTML, TCP/IP, SMTP, POP and FTP are software standards that application designers must understand and follow if their software expects to interface with these standards.
-For instance, in order for an email sent from Microsoft Outlook can be read from within the Yahoo!
-Mail application, the email will be sent using SMTP, which the different receiving program understands and can parse properly to display the email.
-Without a standardized technique to send an email, the two different programs would be unable to accurately share and display the delivered information.
+The protocols HTML, TCP/IP, SMTP, POP and FTP are examples of software standards that application designers must understand and follow if their software expects to interface with these standards.
+For instance, in order for an email sent using Microsoft Outlook to be read by someone using Yahoo!
+Mail, the email must be sent using the SMTP so that the recipient's software can understand and correctly parse and display the email.
+Without such a standardized protocol, two different software applications would be unable to accurately share and display the information delivered between each other.

 Some other widely used data formats, while understood and used by a variety of computer programs, are not considered a software standard.
 Microsoft Office file formats, such as .doc and .xls, are commonly converted by other computer programs to use, but are still owned and controlled by Microsoft, unlike text files (TXT or RTF.)

-Creation
+Creation of a software standard

-In order for all parties to agree to a certain software standard that they all should use to make their software connect with each other, there are software standards organizations like W3C and ISOC that consist of groups of larger software companies like Microsoft and Apple Inc. Representatives of these companies contribute their ideas about how to make a single, unified software standard to address the data problem they are trying to handle.
+Representatives from standards organizations, like W3C and ISOC, collaborate on how to make a unified software standard to ensure seamless communication between software applications.
+These organisations consist of groups of larger software companies like Microsoft and Apple Inc.

-Complexity of a standard can vary depending on what kind of problem that they are trying to solve.
-For instance FTP (file transfer protocol) tries to solve a different problem than SMTP, which is concerned with sending and receiving email.
-Standards also need to be simple, maintainable and understandable.
-The software standard document that they create needs to detail every possible condition, types, elements, etc. in order to retain utility and serve the role for which it was created.
+The complexity of a standard varies based on the specific problem it aims to address but it needs to remain simple, maintainable and understandable.
+The standard document must comprehensively outline various conditions, types, and elements to ensure practicality and fulfill its intended purpose.
+For instance, although both FTP (File Transfer Protocol) and SMTP (Simple Mail Transfer Protocol) facilitate computer-to-computer communication, FTP specifically handles the exchange of files, while SMTP focuses on the transmission of emails.